Menu Menu Open

 I’m HIV positive.
 Can I take PrEP?

-While the drugs in PrEP are used to treat HIV for some people, they are in higher concentrations, and PrEP will not effectively treat your HIV.
+While the drugs in PrEP are used to treat HIV for some people, they are in higher concentrations.
+This means that PrEP will not effectively treat your HIV.
 In fact, taking PrEP if you are HIV-positive can result in drug resistance.

 Your doctor will be able to prescribe medication that works best for treating you.